Johannes Rydberg

-Johannes (Janne) Robert Rydberg (/sv/; 8 November 1854 – 28 December 1919) was a Swedish physicist mainly known for devising the Rydberg formula, in 1888, which is used to describe the wavelengths of photons (of visible light and other electromagnetic radiation) emitted by changes in the energy level of an electron in a hydrogen atom.
+Johannes (Janne) Robert Rydberg (/sv/; 8 November 1854 – 28 December 1919) was a Swedish physicist known for devising the Rydberg formula, in 1888, which is used to describe the wavelengths of photons (of visible light and other electromagnetic radiation) emitted by changes in the energy level of an electron in a hydrogen atom.

 Biography

 Rydberg was born 8 November 1854 in Halmstad in southern Sweden, the only child of Sven Rydberg and Maria Anderson Rydberg.
 When he was 4 years old his father died, and the family was forced to live on a small income.
 In 1873 he graduated from Halmstads elementärläroverk, where he received high grades in maths and physics.
 Later that year he enrolled in Lund University, and two years later he was awarded his bachelor's degree.
 In 1879 he was awarded his Doctor of Philosophy with his dissertation "Konstruktioner af kägelsnitt i 3- och 4-punktskontakt".